New Resources for Massachusetts Parents

 Today, the Grayken Center for Addiction at Boston Medical Center serves as the umbrella for all of BMC's work in addiction including treatment, training, research and prevention.
 The Center was launched in 2017 with a $25 million gift from the Grayken family, the largest donation in BMC's history and the largest private gift in the US in the last decade in the addiction field.
 With the US death rate from opioids now higher than for car accidents, the timing could not be more critical.

 BMC’s groundbreaking and highly successful addiction treatment programs are the result of hard-earned experience.
 Understanding what works and what doesn’t, BMC builds on that knowledge to continually improve and innovate.
 Many of the effective models first discovered at BMC are today used in hospitals and community-based programs around the country.
 Going forward, the Grayken Center for Addiction at Boston Medical Center will scale successful programs and export them to partners locally and nationally, expanding access to treatment and recovery, and in turn reducing the significant cost of the disease to the health care system.

 Training and Prevention

 BMC‘s addiction leaders are sought-after experts in training medical professionals to diagnose, treat and prevent substance use disorders.
-They have created curriculum for physicians on safe prescribing, worked with the Massachusetts Department of Public Health to develop effective overdose prevention programs and been leaders in the work to expand access to naloxone to reverse opioid overdose.
+They have created curricula for physicians on safe prescribing, worked with the Massachusetts Department of Public Health to develop effective overdose prevention programs and been leaders in the work to expand access to naloxone to reverse opioid overdose.
 They have trained colleagues across the nation in groundbreaking treatment techniques.
 Continuing this work, the Grayken Center for Addiction at Boston Medical Center will partner with key local and national leaders to reduce barriers to addiction treatment and expand training for doctors, nurses and other clinicians.

 Research and Evaluation